rivenzhou/deep_learning_clustered/README.md

 1. Open the folder deep_learning_cluster and change the user path in the `main.ipynb` file to point to the `var2_5_sample` directory where the sample data is stored.
 2. Run the `main.ipynb` notebook.
 ## Acknowledgements
 This project uses the Pycox library for survival analysis models and torchtuples for additional PyTorch utility functions.
+Restrictions apply to the availability of the real data, which were used under license for this study.